Foundations of regular variation on topological spaces: Random closed sets

-\subsection{Random closed sets}
+\section{Random closed sets}

-\paragraph{Topology and scaling} Let $\sF=\sF(\XX)$ be the family of closed subsets of a Polish space $\XX$ metrised by metric $\dmet$.
-Since not much is known about topologies on closed sets if $\XX$ is not Polish (see \cite{beer93}), the Polish assumption on $\XX$ is imposed everywhere in this section.
+\paragraph{Topology and scaling} Let $\sF=\sF(\XX)$ be the family of closed subsets of a Polish space $\XX$ metrised by the metric $\dmet$.
+Since not much is known about topologies on closed sets if $\XX$ is not Polish (see \cite{beer93}), the Polish assumption on $\XX$ is imposed throughout this section.
 Each closed set $F$ in $\XX$ is uniquely identified by its \emph{distance function} The distance function of the empty set is set to be infinite.
 The space $\sF$ is endowed with the \emph{Wijsman topology}, namely, $F_n\to F$ if $\dmet(x,F_n)\to \dmet(x,F)$ as $n\to\infty$ for all $x\in\XX$.
-It is known that the Wijsman topology turns $\sF$ into a Polish space, see \cite[Theorem~2.5.4]{beer93}.
-The Wijsman topology on the family $\sF'=\sF\setminus\{\emptyset\}$ of nonempty closed sets can be metrised by the Hausdorff--Busemann metric where $x_0$ is any fixed point in $\XX$.
+It is known that the Wijsman topology turns $\sF$ into a Polish space; see \cite[Theorem~2.5.4]{beer93}.
+The Wijsman topology on the family $\sF'=\sF\setminus\{\emptyset\}$ of non-empty closed sets in a ball compact space can be metrised by the Hausdorff--Busemann metric where $x_0$ is any fixed point in $\XX$.

-A Polish space is said to be \emph{ball compact} (also called \emph{Heine--Borel}) if each closed ball (different from the whole space) is compact.
-Then the Wijsman topology coincides with the Fell topology on $\sF$, see \cite[Theorem~5.1.10]{beer93}.
+A Polish space is said to be \emph{ball compact} (also called \emph{Heine--Borel}) if each closed bounded ball is compact.
+In this case, the Wijsman topology coincides with the Fell topology on $\sF$; see \cite[Theorem~5.1.10]{beer93}.
 A sequence $\{F_n,n\geq1\}$ converges to $F$ in the \emph{Fell topology} if, for each open $G$ such that $F\cap G\neq\emptyset$ and each compact $K$ such that $K\cap F=\emptyset$, we have $F_n\cap G\neq\emptyset$ and $F_n\cap K=\emptyset$ for all sufficiently large $n$.
-While the Fell topology may be defined on a general topological space $\XX$, it ceases to be Hausdorff if $\XX$ is not locally compact.
-Note that each locally compact second countable Hausdorff space is metrisable by a complete metric and so is Polish.
+While the Fell topology may be defined on a general topological space $\XX$, it fails to be Hausdorff if $\XX$ is not locally compact.
+Note that each locally compact second-countable Hausdorff space is metrisable by a complete metric and thus is Polish.